Spanish Property Boom!

 Data from an analysis of Spain’s housing stock in 2015, published last week by property appraisal company, Tinsa, shows that 1.56 million new homes have been built in Spain since 2008, which is equivalent to 6.4% of the total housing stock, and that some 24.9% of these homes, specifically 389,000, remain vacant, waiting to be sold or rented.

 Of these homes built in recent years, 80% are located in only 900 of the more than 8,000 Spanish municipalities and, according to Tinsa, it will take until about the first half of 2018 for this housing surplus to be absorbed.
-This scenario assumes an average annual demand of 150,000 new homes in the coming years.
-However, in areas where the housing surplus is below 10% of their stock, the absorption time is reduced to 1.2 years, and where it is over 50% it is increased to four years.
+This scenario assumes an average annual demand for 150,000 new homes in the coming years.

 In this regard, the appraisal company cited funding difficulties, rising unemployment and the prospect of falling prices as reasons for the sharp slowdown in home sales.